Skip to main content

 geminiAlias for google — same as above

-For Gemini, use X-Shroud-Provider: google or X-Shroud-Provider: gemini.
-Store the API key at providers/google/api-key or providers/gemini/api-key (or use X-Shroud-Api-Key: vault://{vault_id}/your/path).
+• Gemini: Use X-Shroud-Provider: google or gemini.
+Store the API key at providers/google/api-key (or use X-Shroud-Api-Key).
+Shroud maps /v1/chat/completions to Google’s generateContent endpoint.

 Request and response format

-• Google: Shroud accepts an OpenAI-compatible request and maps it to the Google generateContent API; use model values such as gemini-2.0-flash, gemini-2.5-pro (see provider config for the full allowlist).
+• Google (Gemini): Shroud accepts an OpenAI-compatible request and maps it to the Google generateContent API; use model values such as gemini-2.5-flash, gemini-2.5-pro (full list).

 • Anthropic: Uses /v1/messages; request/response follow Anthropic’s API.